graemefox/mimi/README.md

 #### What does it do?
-MiMi is a Python script that attempts to build on the microsatellite markers design process [pal_finder](https://sourceforge.net/projects/palfinder/) (castoe et al, 2012) by increasing the rate at which markers amplify by PCR, allows the user to select polymorphic loci from the data and allows the avoidance of insertion/deletions in the flanking regions.
-It does this by using the genome data from several individuals of the same species, rather than from a single indivdual which is more common in the microsatellite design process.
+MiMi is a Python script that attempts to build on the microsatellite markers design process [pal_finder](https://sourceforge.net/projects/palfinder/) (Castoe et al., 2012) by increasing the rate at which markers amplify by PCR, allows the user to select polymorphic loci from the data and allows the avoidance of insertion/deletions in the flanking regions.
+It does this by using genomic data from several individuals of the same species, rather than from a single indivdual which is more common in the microsatellite design process.